kphongagsorn/rop-rv3-4-4-poc/README.md

 # ROP Exploit Code for R v3.4.4

-This is my PoC exploit code for R v3.4.4.
+This is my exploit code for R v3.4.4.

 Please refer to https://kphongag.blogspot.com/2019/01/return-oriented-programming-r-v344.html for a walkthrough.